MilaHalko/S4_.NET/README.md

 All variants you can find [here](https://github.com/MilaHalko/C4_.NET/blob/Lab3/Reports%26Variants/AllVariants3.pdf) :point_left:.

 ## :eyes: Variant #1:
-Еhe task "Electronic document flow".
+The task "Electronic document flow".
 Several types of documents are being developed (e.g., letter, memo, order, order, resource request, etc.).
 Each document has id, date and information about the document.
 In addition, letters can be both input and output and has the correspondent from whom the letter was received or sent.
 Orders contain the subdivision, deadline and responsible executor.
 Orders contain only the subdivision and deadline.
 Resource requests contain the assistant who needs to provide access to resources, a list of resources.

 ## :derelict_house: Description of the problem and architecture of the project:
 Since we face the problem that the final product is unknown in advance; and by the wording of the problem, there may be other document variants that can be added to the system later.
 It is clear that the code should be more versatile to further add new classes.